Pylons/pyramid/docs/narr/declarative.rst

 Adding and Overriding Renderers via ZCML
 ----------------------------------------

-New templating systems and serializers can be associated with :mod:`pyramid` renderer names.
+New templating systems and serializers can be associated with :app:`Pyramid` renderer names.
 To this end, configuration declarations can be made which override an existing :term:`renderer factory` and which add a new renderer factory.